dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Lecture 15 - RL (Model-free Learning).md

 - Model the control problem as MDP
 - Natural Policy Gradient
 - Augmenting RL with demonstrations:
-	- Alleviated the need for labor
+	- Alleviated the need for laborious reward shaping
+	- Decreases sample complexity
+	-